rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 Clearly both `Wind Speed 10m 180deg` and `WS10.180` mean the same thing but to a computer its not so clear.

 How do I find all wind speed readings?
-Each column name column name corresonds to a height, magnetic orientation and a type of reading, so I first need to know what each column means.
+Each column name corresonds to a height, magnetic orientation and a type of reading, so I first need to know what each column means.

 How do I link "metadata" to each column?
-Not easily.

-In `Python` I can hold both separately and join them when required -
+I can't easily do this on the database since its hard to express this in the database language `SQL`.

-> Please feel free to skip the `Python` & scroll down!
+`Python` is much more flexible, and so I can hold both separately and join them when required like -

 ```python
 {